sony/nnabla/doc/python/file_format_converter/file_format_converter.rst

 File format converter has following functions.

-- Convert NNP valiations to valid NNP
+- Convert NNP variations to valid NNP
 - Convert ONNX to NNP
 - Convert NNP to ONNX
 - Convert NNP to NNB(Binary format for NNabla C Runtime)